 The adult reconstruction service is the premier total joint replacement service in Brooklyn.
 Specializing in the total joint replacement of the hip & knee, our services include both new implants and the removal or replacement of first generation joint prostheses.
 Our reconstruction service is the tertiary referral service for patients requiring complex reconstructions for advanced arthritic conditions such as rheumatoid arthritis, renal disease, sickle cell anemia and lupus as well as patients requiring revisions for loosening, fractures or infection, utilizing state of the art implants or allograft reconstructions.
 As the only academic reconstruction service in the borough we also provide services for patients with avascular necrosis, tumors and periprosthetic fractures.The Director of the Adult Reconstruction/Total Joint Service is Aditya V. Maheshwari, MD.
 The Adult Reconstruction service has also recently welcomed Colin Y.L.
-Woon, MD.
+Woon, MD and Qais Naziri, MD.

 Foot and Ankle Service